Yvelo/aafai-bus/README.md

 ```

 ### Unit Tests (`tests/unit/`)
 Unit tests are focused on testing individual functions and components in isolation.
-They use **mocks** to simulate the behavior of external dependencies (like network calls or file system access).
-This makes them extremely fast and reliable.
+They use **mocks** to simulate the behavior of external dependencies.

-- `test_actions.py`: Tests the logic of individual actions.
-- `test_scheduler.py`: Tests the scheduler's ability to handle bad input (e.g., malformed JSON, unknown actions).
-- `test_inbound_api.py` / `test_outbound_api.py`: Test the API endpoints' logic without making real HTTP requests.

 ### Functional & Integration Tests
 These tests verify that different parts of the system work together correctly.

-- `tests/functional/test_full_workflow.py`: A functional test that ensures the inbound API correctly writes a task file to the queue.
-- `tests/unit/test_download_website.py`: This contains a powerful **integration test** that starts a real, live HTTP server in the background and then runs the Selenium action against it.
-This provides high confidence that the browser automation works as expected without relying on a brittle external website.
+A key integration test starts a real, live HTTP server to test the Selenium action against a local, stable web page.

 ## 5. Features

 - **Dynamic Action System:** Add new capabilities by simply dropping a Python file into the `actions/` directory.
 - **File-Based Queue:** A simple, durable, and transparent queueing system.
 - **Asynchronous Processing:** Uses `APScheduler` with a thread pool to handle multiple tasks concurrently.
-- **On-Demand & Auto-Shutdown:** Designed to be started by a client and automatically shuts down when idle.
+- **On-Demand & Auto-Shutdown:** Designed to be started by a client and automatically powers off the VM when idle.
 - **Gunicorn & Systemd:** Ready for production deployment using industry-standard tools.

 ## 6. Setup & Deployment